 Accessing Your Staging Environment

-Please wait 10-15 minutes until the staging is created and DNS propagates.
-You will then have a separate control panel with your connection information, DNS, backups, tools, and plugins for your staging environment.
+Each environment has a color-coded circle by its name: green for Live, black for Standard Staging, and orange for Premium Staging.
+You will then have a separate control panel with connection information, DNS, backups, tools, and plugins for your staging environment.

-The URL structure of your staging environment follows this format:
+The default URL structure of your Standard Staging Environment follows this format:

-If you have an older staging site, your URL may look like this instead:
+If you have an older staging site, your URL may look like one of these:

-If you have SSL enabled on your live site, SSL will also be enabled on your staging site.
+If you have SSL enabled on your live site and clone the site to staging, SSL will also be enabled on your staging site.

 You can launch phpMyAdmin from right within MyKinsta.
-The URL structure for phpMyAdmin staging will appear as follows: https://mysqleditor-staging-sitename.kinsta.cloud.
+On the Info tab, click on the Open phpMyAdmin link.
+The URL structure for phpMyAdmin staging follows this format:

 Delete and Refresh Staging Environment

-If you need to remove your staging site, go to Sites > Your Site and switch to the Staging environment.
-Scroll to the bottom of the page and click the Delete Staging environment button.
+If you need to remove your staging site, go to WordPress Sites > sitename and switch to the staging environment.
+Scroll to the bottom of the page and click the Delete environment button.

 Push Staging to Live

-To overwrite your live site’s database, files or overwrite the entire site with your staging site, you can utilize the push staging to live feature.
+To overwrite your live site’s database or files; or overwrite the entire site with your staging site, you can utilize the push staging to live feature.

 Restore a WordPress Backup to Staging

-You can also restore your WordPress site from a backup and push it directly to your staging environment.
+You can also restore your WordPress site from a backup directly to your existing staging environment.
 Check out how to restore a WordPress backup to staging.
-Note: When restoring a live backup to staging, all staging backups will remain intact.
+Note: All staging backups will remain intact when restoring a live backup to staging.

 Restart Staging Environment

 In certain situations, we may stop a staging environment as part of a server troubleshooting process.
-If you notice your staging environment has been stopped and see a 501 not implemented or 502 error when visiting your site, you can restart the staging environment in MyKinsta by going to your site’s Info page and clicking Start Staging Environment.
+If you notice your staging environment has been stopped and you see a 501 not implemented, a 502 error, or a 521 error when visiting your site, you can restart the staging environment in MyKinsta by going to your site’s Info page and clicking Start Staging Environment.

-If you are unable to restart your staging environment or don’t see the button in MyKinsta, please open a new chat with our Support team for further assistance.
+If you cannot restart your staging environment or don’t see the button in MyKinsta, please open a new chat with our Support team for further assistance.

 Important Notes Regarding Staging

-When you use the staging environment, there are a couple of important things to be aware of.
+When you use the staging environment, there are several important things to be aware of.